frankroeder/parrot.nvim/README.md

 - Create a tutorial video
 - Reduce overall code complexity and improve robustness

-## Contribution
-Anyone is welcome to contribute to this project!
-If you have any ideas, suggestions, or bug reports, please feel free to open an issue.

 ## FAQ

 - I am getting errors realted to the state.
     > In case of a corrupted state, simply remove the file `~/.local/share/nvim/parrot/persisted/state.json`
 - The completion is not working and I am getting errors.
     > Make sure you have enough API credits and check the log file `/tmp/parrot.nvim.log` for errors
+- I have found a bug, have a feature suggestion or a general idea to improve this project.
+    > Anyone is welcome to contribute to this project!
+If you have any ideas, suggestions, or bug reports, please feel free to open an issue.

 ## Related Projects